-Welcome To The Alfreds
+Welcome to the Alfreds

 Royal Prince Alfred Yacht Club

-Join the Race Officials Team
+Join the on water Race Officials Team

 If spending a free afternoon or an early summer evening on Pittwater, in good company, performing a highly valued club service sounds good to you, our sailing office would love to hear from you.
 Maybe you are between boats, happy to support your partner racing, new to the sport and / or simply interested in learning how yacht racing or centreboard racing is conducted.